mattbierner/STT-C-Compile-Time-Snake/README.md

 Two versions are included:
 * An "interactive" game that saves state between compiler runs.
 Each compile advances one turn.
 Found on the `interactive` branch
-* A static version that playes the entire game in a single compile.
+* A static version that plays the entire game in a single compile.
 This is the version on the main branch.

 ## Interactive
 Plays one step of the game every time the game is recompiled.
 Uses compiler flags to control input: